How much do you love your dog?

 In truth, ivermectin given in accordance with the label is very safe, with occasionally the odd dog getting mild diarrhea.

-When used as a preventative in a continuous manner, the burden of larvae in the blood stream are kept under control and so side effects from this are less likely.
+When used as a preventative in a continuous manner, the burden of larvae in the bloodstream is kept under control and so side effects from this are less likely.

 If you haven’t been as conscientious with your Heartgard as perhaps you wish, then be alert for signs that could indicate your dog has a heartworm infection.